dayer4b/anselmh.github.com/cv/index.md

 ## Important client work

+- Front-End Development and Consultancy for [LaterPay](https://laterpay.net/), doing a big front-end code refactoring and performance optimization in late 2014.
 - Front-End Development as Front-End Architect/Strategist for the [Vaillant Group](http://www.vaillant-group.com/) building a highly-scalable, modularized front-end workflow for a large team in 2014.
 - Front-End-Development of the [SAP DataCenter Website](http://www.sapdatacenter.com/en/#!) in 2013
 - Co-Developed the [FOCUS Magazin for iPad](https://itunes.apple.com/us/app/focus-magazin/id548284324?mt=8) with 2issue in 2013